 Star Wars Legends – Discoveryland

 There are several times for the Star Wars Legends Selfie Spot at Videopolis Theater.
 Note that there are several characters that rotate at this Selfie Spot, and you won’t know exactly who you’ll see until you get there.
 Little T is a big Star Wars fan and was thrilled to have photos taken with the Storm Troopers and the Mandalorian – he had his Mandalorian costume on that day too!

 Town Square – Main Street U.S.A

-The Town Square gazebo has been set up for a Selfie Spot with either Daisy Duck or Minnie Mouse.
+The Town Square gazebo had been set up for a Selfie Spot with either Daisy Duck or Minnie Mouse during our summer visit.
 The wait for a photo with Minnie was about 30 minutes and worth it for that moment seeing Miss A in awe of Minnie Mouse and the two spinning around dancing.

 Spider-Man – Hotel New York – Art of Marvel

 One of the highlights of staying at Disney’s Hotel New York – Art of Marvel is the fantastic Marvel SuperHero Station, which consists of several Avengers-themed backdrops and props to take photos.
 It’s open until 10pm and I’d recommend coming by later on in the evening – we were there at 8pm and had the place to ourselves!

 Hotel guests can book a Selfie Spot with Spider-Man, which are usually in the morning.
 The kids loved this experience and were star-struck to meet Spider-Man.
 More on our experience in my hotel review of the Hotel New York – The Art of Marvel.

 Last part on this Disneyland Paris Trip Report 2021 is where we ate while we visited Disneyland Paris.
 I would recommend downloading the Disneyland Paris app ahead of your trip to browse the restaurants available to book for breakfast, lunch and dinner and have a look at the menus.